 \section{Hidden supersymmetric structure of static perturbations}

-In this section, we show that there exists a ``supersymmetric'' structure governing static spin-$s$ field perturbations to the Schwarzschild black hole from a geometrical point of view.
+In this section, we show the existence of a ``supersymmetric'' structure governing static spin-$s$ field perturbations to the Schwarzschild black hole from a geometrical point of view.
 We first demonstrate that the static spin-$s$ field perturbation to the Schwarzschild black hole can be reduced to a set of infinite static scalar fields in the two-dimensional anti-de Sitter spacetime~(${\rm AdS}_2$).
-We then construct a ladder operator that is a generator of the symmetric structure, from a particular spacetime conformal symmetry of ${\rm AdS}_2$, and further derive a conserved quantity associated with the symmetric structure.
-In Appendix~\ref{Appendix:Reductionofalongwavelengthperturbation}, we show that the following discussion is completely parallel also for a weakly time-dependent perturbation.
+We then construct a ladder operator that is a generator of the symmetric structure, from a particular spacetime conformal symmetry of ${\rm AdS}_2$, and further derive the conserved quantity associated with the symmetric structure.
+In Appendix~\ref{Appendix:Reductionofalongwavelengthperturbation}, we show that the following discussion is completely parallel also for a slowly-varying perturbation.